sunny8212/lead-management-system/README.md

 # Lead Management System 🚀

-A comprehensive lead management system with automated scoring, categorization, and workflow automation.
-Built with Next.js, MongoDB, and integrated with Gmail and Google Calendar.
+A comprehensive lead management system with automated scoring, categorization, and workflow automation using n8n.
+Built with Next.js, MongoDB, and n8n for visual workflow automation.

 ## Features ✨